Spring Valley (Washington, D.C.): Residents

-Spring Valley's residents include notable media personalities (e.g., Ann Compton, Jim Vance), lawyers (e.g., United States Attorney General Eric Holder, Brendan Sullivan), politicians, corporate officers, and other members of elite Washington society (e.g., Washington Nationals principal owners Ed Cohen and Debra Cohen).
+Spring Valley's residents include notable media personalities (e.g., Tim Russert, Tony Kornheiser, Ann Compton, Jim Vance), lawyers (e.g., United States Attorney General Eric Holder, Brendan Sullivan), politicians, corporate officers, and other members of elite Washington society (e.g., Washington Nationals principal owners Ed Cohen and Debra Cohen).
 After the Second World War, General of the Army Omar Bradley moved to a house on Indian Lane.
 As a Senator and then Vice President, Richard Nixon lived on Tilden St. 1951-1957, after which he moved to neighboring Wesley Heights; his successor, Lyndon B. Johnson, after becoming Vice President under John F. Kennedy, purchased a three-story mansion named Les Ormes (The Elms) along 52nd Street NW that had previously been the home of socialite and ambassador Perle Mesta.
 George H. W. Bush also lived in the neighborhood prior to his White House years.
 Presently it is the residence of the ambassador of Algeria.
 Warren Buffett and sister Doris Buffett lived on 49th Street during their years attending Wilson High School.

 It had the highest percentage of people voting for Donald Trump of any precinct in the 2016 election, at 15%.